TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

    cookies.

-:class:`DefaultCookiePolicy` instances have the following attributes, which are all initialised from the constructor arguments of the same name, and which may all be assigned to.
+:class:`DefaultCookiePolicy` instances have the following attributes, which are all initialised kutoka the constructor arguments of the same name, and which may all be assigned to.